Glasgow Mid Argyll: History

+2025 Season

+The men's first team played in the MOWI National Division in 2025, finishing third in the league and missing out on promotion in their final match of the season.

+The club's involvement in the 2025 Camanachd Cup started with a 6-0 win against Aberdour at Silversands, but came to an end with a 3-0 loss to Inveraray at The Winterton.

+The club reached the semi-final of the Macaulay Cup, beteating Inveraray and Kyles Athletic on the way, before losing 3-1 to Oban Camanachd at Mossfield.

+The men's second team finished bottom of the MOWI South Division 1, winning only 2 league games in the season.
+The second team fared better in cup competition, winning the Bullough Cup following a 3-1 victory in the final over Lochside Rovers in Strachur.

 GMA ladies

 The women's team won the Valerie Fraser trophy (the women's Camanachd Cup) in 2003 against Gengarry B, then again in 2006 for the 2nd time but lost out on winning the national league title to Glengarry.
 In 2007, they won the National first Division and Second Division, becoming the first team ever to win both leagues.
 They achieved this feat in terms of the Cups as well in 2015 when they won both the Valerie Fraser and the Challenge Cup on the same day.